okbob/pspg/README.md

 Last non empty string searching pattern is used when current searching pattern is empty string.
 Searching is starting after visible vertical column or on first visible not freezed columns (after some horizontal scrolling) or on first column.
 After last column searching starts from first again.

+# Clipboard

+For clipboard support the clipboard application should be installed: wl-clipboard (Wayland), xlip (xwindows) or pbcopy (MacOS).

 ## Status line description
 * `V: [d/d d..d]` - vertical cursor: (column number)/(columns) (char possitions from) .. (char possitions to)